yazz/VisualJS/README.md

 - Easy to use like Visual Basic, but using Javascript as the scripting language
 - Drag and drop user interface
 - Works everywhere, Windows, Linux, Mac, Raspberry PI, NodeJS, Docker, and Kubernetes, OpenShift, Istio
 - No runtime needed for built apps.
-Apps can be compiled to a single HTML file and sent by email (Even Sqlite based apps)
+Apps can be compiled to a single HTML file and sent by email (Even Sqlite database apps)
 - Visual Javascript editor can work offline without internet connectivity on your laptop

 ## Features